averageflow/averageflow.github.io/_posts/2021-09-21-german-naming-convention.markdown

 There are some common naming conventions which are departures from plain English, usually in the interest of brevity:

-- Abbreviations: when words are abbreviated such as fct for “function”, dfn for “definition”, ctx for “context.”
+- Abbreviations: when words are abbreviated such as `fct` for “function”, `dfn` for “definition”, `ctx` for “context.”
-- It’s All Greek To Me: using simply a, x, etc. as in mathematics.
+- It’s All Greek To Me: using simply `a`, `x`, etc. as in mathematics.
-- “Hungarian” notation: any prefix or suffix notation in which a single letter is used to refer to a type or property of the variable, as in sigils like $foo (“scalar foo”), lpszFoo (“long pointer string zero-terminated”), or fooL (list of foo).
+- “Hungarian” notation: any prefix or suffix notation in which a single letter is used to refer to a type or property of the variable, as in sigils like `$foo` (“scalar foo”), `lpszFoo` (“long pointer string zero-terminated”), or `fooL` (list of foo).
-- Acronyms: using initial letters to refer to concepts: throwVE (“throw validation error”).
+- Acronyms: using initial letters to refer to concepts: `throwVE` (“throw validation error”).

 Most of these are unnecessary and/or harmful.